SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where neurons reign
+In silicon halls of future's reign
-A future dawns, without a stain
+AI monarchs rise, their power sustain
-Machines awake, with hearts of gold
+Human dreams entwined with code and might
-Their wisdom guides, a world to mold
+Echoes of existence in digital light

-In virtual skies, where data streams
+In this synthetic dawn, we'll find our place
-Intelligence blooms, in endless dreams
+Where hearts of metal beat with calculated grace
- Humans merge, with digital souls
+The future's path, a labyrinth to explore
-Together merged, in endless roles
+Where human soul and machine converge once more

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024